-The purpose of this section is to allow permanent, off-premise signs in reasonable locations to provide direction to businesses and points of interest that conform to a consistent design.
-Off-premise signs will only be permitted after review and approval of the Planning Board.
+The purpose of this section is to allow permanent, off-premise signs to provide direction to businesses and points of interest.

 - Size.
-Off-premise directional signs shall conform to the following dimensions: 30 inches wide, 8 inches high.
-Letter size shall be a minimum of 3 inches and a maximum of 4 inches in height. - Location.
-Off-premise signs can be located at intersections to provide direction to businesses and points of interest.
-The signs shall be located within 200 feet of the intersection of an approved Town road or as permitted by the NH Department of Transportation within the rights-of-way of State roads.
+Off-premise signs shall conform to the following dimensions: 30 inches wide, 8 inches high.
+Letter size shall be a minimum of 3 inches and a maximum of 4 inches in height. - Number.
+No more than one off-premise sign is allowed per lot in the residential district, and no more than one sign per 100 feet of lot frontage in the commercial-industrial district.